waynexw/Download-n-backup/README.md

 # VOA Publishing Platform n' 备忘 memo

-Download, edit and beautify Stream Media Data of WORDS AND VIDEOS. / such as VOA in video-share platforms automatically.
+Download, edit and beautify the Stream Media Data of WORDS AND VIDEOS. / such as VOA in video-share platforms automatically.

 在线文字转声音 https://www.ffkuaidu.com/ ； https://yuedu.data-baker.com/Index